lanamauge/lanamauge/README.md

 # Hey 👋🏾

-I’m Lana!
+👩🏾‍💻 I’m Lana!
 I have a background in Graphic Communication Design and am a proud student of the School of Code.
 I’m thrilled to embark on my journey in tech.

-My design expertise allows me to create visually compelling and user-centric digital experiences, while my coding skills, honed at SOC, empower me to tackle both front and back-end challenges.
+✏️ My design expertise allows me to create visually compelling and user-centric digital experiences, while my coding skills, honed at the [School of Code](https://schoolofcode.co.uk/), empower me to tackle both front and back-end challenges.

 I’m eager to leverage my design-driven perspective to build innovative and functional websites.